|

 Reproduction:

-(depending on the region).
-The time of pregnancy
+annual (depending on the region).
+The time of pregnancy is

-is between 90 and 105 days.
-A litter consists of 1 to 7 cubs -
+between 90 and 105 days.
+A litter consists of 1 to 7 cubs

-normal are 2 to 4 cubs.
-By the high baby mortality rate usually
+- normal are 2 to 4 cubs.
+By the high baby mortality rate

 Diet/hunt:

-saving hunt.
-The first kind of their hunt behavior is the creep
+energy saving hunt.
+The first kind of their hunt behavior

-comes.
-According to the menu, the cat eats everything from small
+to the menu, the cat eats everything from small mouses,

-Immediately after the hunt it tears up the victims belly, takes
+bite.
+Immediately after the hunt it tears up the victims

-the entrails out and digs these.
-Afterwards the leopard drags
+belly, takes the entrails out and digs these.
+Afterwards

 Class: